MS Fridtjof Nansen current position

 - Internet corner (Internet Cafe with 4 Internet computers, combined with a library)

 - Shop (selling hand-made souvenirs, special occasion gifs, Hurtigruten logo merchandise); Video Games Arcade.

-- The Sun Deck is the place for Hurtigruten’s special ceremony “Arctic Circle baptism”, including a Neptune-costumed crewmember, icy seawater, and a shot for warming up.
+- On Sun Deck are located two outdoor gym areas, walking/running track and aft Observation Deck (viewing area).
+Sundeck is also where Hurtigruten holds the special ceremony “Arctic Circle baptism” that includes a Neptune-costumed crew, icy seawater, and a vodka shot for warming up.

 MS Fridtjof Nansen - user reviews and comments

 MS Fridtjof Nansen ship related cruise news